After disassembly,

 the movement was completely degreased, cleaned and restored.
 The movement was in excellent

 condition and required no repairs.
-Most bearings were jeweled and thus do not require oil.
+Most bearings were jeweled.
+However some of the

-However some of the electro-mechanical levers as well as a few points in the motion works
+electro-mechanical levers as well as a few points in the motion works needed cleaning and

-at some point in the past someone had improperly assembled two of the pillars and screws,
+some point in the past someone had improperly assembled two of the pillars and screws,

 this was corrected.
 Note the fact that the porcelain dial is made of two parts.